Flu vaccine and coronavirus (COVID-19)

 Some vaccination sites in Darlington will offer both the COVID-19 booster vaccinations and the flu vaccinations, so you can have them both at the same appointment if you are eligible.

-It must have been at least 6 months since your second dose of a COVID vaccine to get the booster.
+It must have been at least three months since your second dose of a COVID vaccine to get the booster.

 You can have your booster vaccination and/or your flu vaccination at the following sites in Darlington:

 You can have your booster vaccination at the following NHS COVID vaccination sites in Darlington:

 You can have the NHS flu vaccine at multiple sites across Darlington, including:

 - your GP surgery

 - a pharmacy offering the service

 For more information on The Old Exchange and Darlington Arena vaccination sites, including how to get there and parking availability, please see our COVID vaccination page.